MitchRatquest/tinyNetboot/configs/README.md

 ## post-image.sh
 This runs at nearly the end.
 Don't mess with this script unless you know what you're doing.

-## sun8i-h3-nanopi-neo.dtb/s
-These are device tree files. the dts is not yet compiled, while the dtb is.
-These are historical, as these get built using u-boot with the patches applied.

 ## dnsmasq.conf
 Sets up the DHCP and TFTP server.
 Gets copied to rootfs during post-build.sh